SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/index.md

 **Step 3** is needed for the authentication of users and is the basis for enabling the other services.

-**Step 4** is needed for enabling your SuperOffice tenant to store templates and documents in SharePoint
+**Step 4** is needed for enabling your SuperOffice tenant to store templates and documents in SharePoint.

 <!-- Referenced links -->
 [1]: https://online.superoffice.com/AppStore/superoffice-as/office-365-integration